 November 26, 2021

 This book explores the interface between copyright and higher education, and their complementarities for the advancement of sustainable human development.
-The concept of human development defines the freedoms and human capabilities that are essential for human flourishing.
-Adopting a rights-based...
+In its broader sense, the concept of human development is noted as a set of freedoms and human capabilities that are essential for ...

 By Shabnam Shalizi